0x4f53/0x4f53.github.io/_steps/highschool.md

 date: March 2015
 ---

-Wrote the Math examination on my birthday.
+Math final on my birthday.
 Not fun.